Hierarchical high-throughput screening of alkaline-stable lithium-ion conductors combining machine learning and first-principles calculations: Discussion

 In summary, we conducted a hierarchical high-throughput screening of possible alkaline-stable Li-ion conductors combining both machine-learning interatomic potentials (CHGNet model) and DFT calculations.
-We find that pretrained CHGNet model is effective in pre-screening a vast range of chemistries, making it possible to chart almost the whole periodic table.
-We successfully identified 81 (74 SSEs and 7 MIECs) NASICON and 128 (121 SSEs and 7 MIECs) garnet compounds from over 300k and 6k initial NASICON and garnet candidates.
-Design principles for improving alkaline stability were derived from the screening, pointing out the effectiveness of specific cation substitutions, as well as the potential trade-offs among various materials properties.
-Our findings underscore the importance of multi-objective compositional optimization to balance competing properties, and suggests promising directions for the practical deployment of oxide-based Li-ion conductors, particularly in next-generation solid-state humid Li-\ch{O2} batteries.
+The pretrained CHGNet model enables pre-screening a vast range of chemistries, making it possible to chart almost the whole periodic table.
+Our analysis revealed that neither NASICON nor garnet are thermodynamically stable in alkaline environments, suggesting that surface passivation is essential for long-term stability.
+NASICON is subject to continuous degradation driven by phosphate group dissolution.
+In contrast, garnets exhibit a lower decomposition energy due to the absence of polyanion groups and the bulk material can be further stabilized by lanthanide-based oxide passivation layers.
+For each type of oxide conductors, we separately identified specific chemical substitutions that enhance stability by mitigating decomposition energies and promoting surface passivation.
+Our findings reveal fundamental trade-offs between material stability and conductivity, emphasizing the importance of multi-objective optimization for the practical deployment of oxide-based conductors, particularly in next-generation solid-state humid Li-\ch{O2} batteries.